centrifugal/centrifuge/README.md

 * SockJS polyfill library support for browsers where WebSocket not available (JSON only)
 * Built-in horizontal scalability with Redis PUB/SUB, consistent Redis sharding, Sentinel and Redis Cluster for HA
 * Possibility to register custom PUB/SUB broker, history and presence storage implementations
-* Native authentication over HTTP middleware or JWT-based
+* Native authentication over HTTP middleware or token-based
 * Bidirectional asynchronous message communication and RPC calls
-* Channel (room) concept to broadcast message to all channel subscribers
+* Channel concept to broadcast message to active subscribers
+* Client-side and server-side subscriptions
 * Presence information for channels (show all active clients in channel)
 * History information for channels (last messages published into channel)
 * Join/leave events for channels (aka client goes online/offline)
-* Message recovery mechanism for channels to survive short network disconnects or node restart
+* Message recovery mechanism for channels to survive PUB/SUB delivery problems, short network disconnects or node restart
 * Prometheus instrumentation
 * Client libraries for main application environments (see below)